Celtics Malcolm Brogdon Is Creeping into the Sixth Man of the Year Conversation - CLNS Media

 We all know the storylines surrounding the Celtics this season: Jayson Tatum is MVP-bound, Joe Mazzulla is the favorite to win the Coach of the Year – and most importantly Boston is well on its way to another NBA Finals appearance.

 What’s seldom talked about, however, is Celtics guard Malcolm Brogdon and his chances to win the Sixth Man of the Year award.
-He’s currently the third most likely player to win the award according to BetOnline.ag:
+He’s currently the second most likely player to win the award according to BetOnline.ag:

 NBA Sixth Man of the Year – Odds to Win